aiyan.io

 Act 1: The Rigid State Machine

-Our biggest concern early on concerned the LLM non-determinism and correctness issue I raised.
+Our biggest concern early on concerned LLM non-determinism and correctness issues, which were especially prevalent on the older open-source models.

 A software engineer faced with a chaotic system tries to bring order.
 So I built a rigid state machine to put the multi-agent system on rails.